canonical/cloud-init/doc/rtd/reference/datasources/nocloud.rst

 --------------------------

-Configuration files can be provided on the local filesystem at specific filesystem paths using kernel commandline arguments or SMBIOS serial number to tell cloud-init where on the filesystem to look.
+Configuration files can be provided on the local filesystem at specific filesystem paths using kernel command line arguments or SMBIOS serial number to tell cloud-init where on the filesystem to look.

 .. note::
-   Unless arbitrary filesystem paths are required, one might prefer to use :ref:`DataSourceNone<datasource_none_example>`, since it does not require modifying the kernel commandline or SMBIOS.
+   Unless arbitrary filesystem paths are required, one might prefer to use :ref:`DataSourceNone<datasource_none_example>`, since it does not require modifying the kernel command line or SMBIOS.

 This argument might look like: ::